awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/using-features.managing.as.md

 When you create an environment using the [eb create](eb3-create.md) command, you can specify a few options related to your environment's Auto Scaling group\.
 These options help you control the environment's capacity\.

 `--single`
 An option to create the environment with a single Amazon EC2 instance and without a load balancer\.
-Without this option, a load balanced environment is created\.
+Without this option, a load\-balanced environment is created\.

 `--﻿instance-types`
 A list of Amazon EC2 instance types you want your environment to use\.